-An orthodontist is a specialist dentist who is registered as specialist in the field orthodontics and restricts their practice only to orthodontics.
+An orthodontist is a specialist dentist who is registered as a specialist in the field orthodontics and restricts their practice only to orthodontics.

 Orthodontists have undertaken at least 3 years of extra full-time university training specifically devoted to the science and art of orthodontics.
 It is this 3 years of full time training that enables them to practice in the specialist field of orthodontics.

 Do I need a referral?

 No, you do not need a referral to see a specialist orthodontist and you can contact us directly for an appointment.